Albany High School (New York): Campus

-Albany High's current location at 700 Washington Avenue, which opened in 1974.
+Albany High's current location at 700 Washington Avenue opened in 1974.
 The school consists of three brick buildings connected by indoor pedestrian bridges.
-The largest of these, the academic building, contains the classrooms, cafeterias, and media center.
+The largest of these, the three-story academic building, contains the classrooms, cafeterias, and media center.
 Across from the academic structure are the physical education building (housing the gymnasiums, locker rooms, and HVAC equipment) and another building containing the main office, auditorium, and music classrooms.
 Three bridges on the second floor connect the buildings.